-Clean water tanks regularly but use safety precautions—ie make sure someone knows you are in there.
-Be careful using motorised pumps in confined spaces such as tanks.
-People have become asphyxiated.
+Monitor and clean water tanks regularly.
+Ensure you use appropriate safety precautions; ie make sure someone knows you are in there and be careful using motorised pumps in confined spaces such as tanks — people have become asphyxiated.

-Ensure a safe and fenced off play area for children and always keep an eye on children near dams, troughs swimming pools, creeks and tanks.
+Ensure there is a safe and fenced off play area for children and always keep an eye on children near dams, troughs swimming pools, creeks and tanks.

 If you obtain your drinking water from bores, rivers, dams or rainwater tanks, you should take special care to make sure that this water is safe to drink.
 Contaminated water can cause serious illness, from nutrient build up, bacteria, agrichemicals, bushfire ash and algal blooms such as blue green algae.
 Water from hoses can also be dangerous particularly if it has been sitting in the hose and becomes warm thus enabling bacteria build up.

 Fast Facts – Water tanks and dams – safety tips

 - Clean out tanks regularly

 - Do not drink from your water if you think it is contaminated

 - If treating water ensure you follow the directions